Diesel exhaust fluid is essential for commercial diesel vehicles, even during cold weather.

-Your commercial truck needs diesel exhaust fluid, or DEF, to comply with emissions regulations.
+Diesel Exhaust Fluid, commonly referred to as DEF, is regularly used in vehicles that run on diesel.
 This fluid is required while driving in any weather condition, but it can become frozen when improperly stored.
 Find out how to safely store, handle, and deliver DEF to your commercial trucks with professional products from Blue Network.

 How Cold Weather Affects Diesel Exhaust Fluid

 Diesel fuel may gel when exposed to cold temperatures, but DEF can freeze solid.
-Even the best diesel exhaust fluid is prone to freezing, so it’s important to understand what this does to your DEF system and how you can keep it safely stored.
+Even DEF is prone to freezing, so it’s important to understand what this does to your DEF system (where DEF is stored and distributed) and how you can keep it safely stored.
 Frozen DEF has the ability to completely stall your trucking operation in the winter, so be sure your fluid is warm and ready to pump year-round.

 This prevents you from moving DEF from a container to your truck.
-Attempting to heat the fluid quickly can cause it to become too hot and compromise the area.
-You can’t run your trucks without DEF due to the emissions concerns, so this situation can prevent you from driving commercial diesel vehicles in cold weather without proper storage solutions.
+Attempting to heat the fluid quickly can cause it to become too hot and compromise the urea .
+You can’t run your trucks without DEF due to emissions concerns, so this situation can prevent you from driving commercial diesel vehicles in cold weather without proper storage solutions.

 Damaged Containers Due to Expansion

-Containers full of DEF and without the proper heating system can freeze solid and dangerously expand.
-This fluid can expand by up to seven percent of its liquid volume, so you need to plan on keeping the fluid in a liquid state or leave room for expansion in a tank.
+Containers full of DEF without a proper heating system can freeze solid and expand dangerously.
+DEF can expand by up to seven percent of its liquid volume, so you need to plan on keeping the fluid in a liquid state or leave room for expansion in a tank to avoid it from cracking.

 A cracked container can be a costly issue.
 Not only does this mean you’ll need to invest in a new container, but it could also expose your DEF to direct sunlight or contaminants.
 This can lead to decomposed urea or contaminated fluid, both of which can make it unusable in your SCR system.
 Preventing a cracked container is one of the most important steps in safe DEF handling in cold weather.